 - If it has hit the target ROAS and spent 100%, then increase the budget.
-If it has not spent 100%, then lower your target ROAS.
-On the other hand, you can separate this campaign if you see some products have reached target ROAS and increase budget for these products.
+If it has not been spent 100%, then lower your target ROAS.
+On the other hand, you can separate this campaign if you see some products have reached target ROAS and increase the budget for these products.
 For the other products, you set a different budget and lower target ROAS.

 - If it has not hit the target ROAS, check whether your target ROAS was set too high or too low for each product or each product group compared to standard shopping historical performance.
 If it’s too high you need to lower target ROAS, if it’s too low, make sure your entire site is tagged to improve triggering, especially for Google Display Network and Youtube, and request a feed optimization to improve triggering of the ads

 If the answer is no, go to the next question.